Current Status of Education Development Charges

 Non-residential (industrial) additions

-We may not charge EDCs on additions to existing industrial buildings if the gross floor area increases by less than 50 per cent.
-If increasing by more than 50 per cent, a charge applies only to the amount over 50 per cent.
+We may not charge EDCs on additions to existing industrial buildings if the gross floor area increases by less than 50 percent.
+If it increases by more than 50 percent, a charge applies only to the increase over 50 percent.

 This does not apply to detached buildings on the same site.
 For more information, consult the Education Development Charges By-Law, 2021.